 - Find an App that stores location data in a usable form.

-The only app I’ve found for recording photography locations is a clever (and free) app called What3Words.
-The idea is that the whole world can be divided into squares measuring 3 metres, each square being identified by a permanent combination of three words.
+One app I’ve found for recording photography locations is a clever (and free) app called What3Words.
+The idea is that the whole world can be divided into squares measuring 3 metres, each square is identified by a permanent combination of three words.
 The really excellent thing about this idea is that a location doesn’t have to be already mapped to be used – if I find my spot and record it in the App then those three words become the permanent identifier. so I can identify a location and share it with fellow photographers easily.

-The App is already used by the emergency services in the Uk to convey locations.
+The App is already used by emergency services in the Uk to convey locations.
 The UK is pretty densely populated but there are still locations that are sufficiently far from the beaten path to be difficult to convey.
 The classic use case is an injury sustained out hiking – “a mile past the boulder resembling a giants head” doesn’t really cut it in the same way as a 3m square precisely identified and shared does.

 There are actually dozens of good reasons to use this app – you’re in a strange town and have to park the car in a street half a mile from your intended location.
 The street turns out to be a mile long and you’re meeting your partner there in half an hour.
 You want a catchy way of describing where your shop is other than a postcode.
 Or you might just be wanting to share the spot you were standing when you took an ace photograph!
 Recording Photography locations is suddenly simple.